 DIY 2×4 Plant Stand Tutorial

-Step 1: Cut your boards.
+Step 1: Cut the boards.

 Step 2: Make your Pocket Holes.